 Love Shouldn’t Hurt: A Workshop on Abuse in Relationships

-This is a free, virtual, 4-week workshop for CU Boulder students.
-The purpose of this workshop is to provide psychoeducation on intimate partner abuse, with an emphasis on increasing awareness and understanding of domestic violence, exploring its psychological impact, and empowering both survivors and secondary victims (those who support people with abusive partners) with knowledge of their rights, options, and resources.
+This 60-75 min presentations provides psychoeducation on intimate partner abuse (IPA), with an emphasis on increasing awareness and understanding of domestic violence, exploring its psychological impact, and empowering both survivors and secondary victims (those who support people with abusive partners) with knowledge of their rights, options, and resources.

 Trauma Response Presentations*

 The Office of Victim Assistance (OVA) staff offer educational programming to all members of the campus community, as well as community partners who do similar and related work.
 In addition to counseling and advocacy services, OVA offers presentations on all of our topic areas and how to support people who may be impacted by difficult or disruptive life events.
 OVA topic areas include, but are not limited to: physical assault, hazing, bias motivated incidents, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse, sexual assault and stalking.

 Below are presentaions OVA offers.
 We prefer to provide "What OVA Offers" with a version of "Supporting Survivors."

 - To request a presentation, please fill out the form on this page: www.colorado.edu/health/health-wellness-presentations-and-outreach.

 - If you have any questions call 303-492-8855 or email firstname.lastname@example.org.